CBCF Executive Order Tracker

 Ensure your community is registered and ready to vote in local and national elections.

-Together, we can push back against harmful executive orders and demand a future where Black communities are protected, empowered, and prioritized in policymaking.
+Together, we can push back against harmful executive actions and demand a future where Black communities are protected, empowered, and prioritized in policymaking.